 You must start taking withdrawals the year following the year you opened your RRIF.

-Like the RRSP, you won’t pay taxes on any money that stays in the account - only when you withdraw the money.
+Like the RRSP, you won’t pay taxes on any money that stays in the account, but RRIF withdrawals are considered taxable income.

-There is a mandatory minimum amount you’ll have to withdraw each year based on a % of your account balance at the beginning of the tax year, and this % increases as you get older.
+There is a mandatory minimum amount you’ll have to withdraw each year based on a percentage of your account balance at the beginning of the tax year, and this percentage increases as you get older.

 Register RRIF with your younger spouse to reduce your tax liability

-There is a way you could reduce your tax liability in the early years of withdrawals from a RRIF.
+If your spouse is younger, there’s a way to reduce your tax liability in the early years of withdrawals from a RRIF.

-If you have other retirement income and can live on reduced withdrawals from your RRIF, you can register the RRIF with the CRA based on the age of your spouse if he/she is younger.
+If you have other retirement income and can live on reduced withdrawals from your RRIF, you can contribute to a spousal RRSP during your lifetime and have your spouse withdraw income from their plan through her RRIF with the CRA based on the age of your spouse if he/she is younger.

-For example, if you’re 71 and your spouse is 64, by registering the RRIF on your spouse’s age, the RRIF withdrawals will be divided into 7 additional years and therefore lower payments.
+- if you’re 71 and your spouse is 64, by converting the spousal RRSP to a RRIF, the RRIF withdrawals will be divided into 7 additional years and therefore lower payments.

-Another option is to use part of your RRSP funds to set up a small RRIF at age 65 to take advantage of tax credits that relate to the first $2,000 of qualifying pension income.
+You can use your RRSP funds to set up a small RRIF at age 65 to take advantage of an additional tax credit, called the Pension Income Amount, of up to $2,000 of qualifying pension income.